Are you thinking about buying Rosetta Stone for kids?

 Hiring a tutor would be around $20 an hour where we live, so that was out as well.
 We could hire an online tutor (with good reviews) for cheaper (around $10 an hour), but that still got expensive with four of us wanting to learn is.

 With those all crossed off, we decided to take an online course with Rosetta Stone to learn better Spanish.
 The price is pretty good, at $5.99 per month (if you sign up for 24 months) or $7.99 a month (if you sign up for 12 months).
-We took the Spanish Latin America course.Use this link to save on Rosetta Stone subscriptions.
+We took the Spanish Latin America course.Use this link to Get Up to 50% OFF Rosetta Stone!

 First impressions of Rosetta Stone